Peter Thiel Has Been Hedging His Bet On Donald Trump

 Later that month, he was back at his home in the Hollywood Hills, hosting a dinner in celebration for Hulk Hogan.
 While the two had never come into personal contact during the Gawker lawsuit, they met after the trial and became somewhat close.
 Thiel had even dressed up like the former WWE superstar during a December celebration at Trump donor Robert Mercer’s home.

 The January dinner in Los Angeles was billed as a celebration of the former professional wrestler, and was also attended by Hogan’s attorney Charles Harder and other guests, who went home with goody bags of Hogan memorabilia.
 One guest in attendance recalled light political discussion, but nothing notable about Trump.
-Hogan, whose real name is Terry Bollea, would also speak about his life at Founders Fund’s San Francisco office.
+Hogan, whose real name is Terry Bollea, would also speak about his life at the San Francisco office of Thiel Capital, Thiel's private investment firm.

 “There’s some resonances between Hogan beating Gawker and Trump beating the establishment in this country,” Thiel told the New York Times’ Maureen Dowd in a preinauguration conversation, perhaps the most revealing interview the billionaire has given in the last year.